Sankt Florian Psalter

 The Sankt Florian Psalter or Saint Florian Psalter (Psalterium florianense or Psalterium trilingue, Florianer Psalter or Florianspsalter, Psałterz floriański or Psałterz św.
-Jadwigi) is a brightly illuminated trilingual manuscript psalter, written between late 14th and early 15th centuries in Latin, Polish and German.
+Jadwigi) is a brightly illuminated trilingual manuscript psalter, written around 1400 in Latin, Polish and German.
 The Polish text is the oldest known translation of the Book of Psalms into that language.
 Its author, first owners, and place of origin are still not certain.
 It was named after St. Florian Monastery in Sankt Florian, a town in Austria, where it was discovered.

 Origins and history

 It is not known exactly who was original owner of the book.
 Most likely it belonged to a female member of the House of Anjou (wife or daughter of Louis I of Hungary), or it was made for Jadwiga of Poland.
 Its creator is also unknown, and even its place of origin is uncertain, with scholars seeing either Bohemia (Kłodzko) or Lesser Poland (Kraków) (or both) as the likely regions of origin.
 The text contains several examples of central Lesser Polish dialect, and some scholars suggested that the work might have been carried out or at least influenced by bishop Piotr Wysz.

 Polish historian of literature, Julian Krzyżanowski, suggested that the text is a copy of an older work, perhaps the St. Kinga's Psalter (whose very existence is still disputed by scholars) though admitted that there's scant evidence for this.

 It was rediscovered by local librarian, Father Josef Chmel, in 1827 in St. Florian Monastery, in the town of Sankt Florian near Linz, Austria.
 It first published in print in Vienna in 1834, by Polish publisher Stanislaw Jan Borkowski.
 In 1931 the psalter was purchased by Polish government for the National Library of Poland.
 During World War II it was evacuated to Romania and later to France and Canada, and returned to Poland in 1959.

 By 1939, whole book was published in Lwow by Ludwik Biernacki.

 Currently, the book is kept at the National Library of Poland in Warsaw.
+From May 2024, the manuscript is presented at a permanent exhibition in the Palace of the Commonwealth.